Mud, Snow, Sand, Meet Technology (Updated)

 Made of optimally-engineered aluminum, the Pronghorn bumpers are not to be confused with a flimsy soda can.
 When aluminum is properly designed, it is strong and light just like an aircraft.

-Pronghorn’s first product to market is the Modular Front End System.
+Pronghorn’s first product to market is the Modular Front End System for the Jeep JK.
 This is a front bumper system available in 18 different configurations.
 Starting with either a standard full width or stub outer bumper (preferable with large diameter tires) the options include grill guards, headlight guards, skid plate, winch mounts, rotatable shackles and other goodies.
-Made of aluminum, a Pronghorn bumper with all the options weighs only about 88 pounds, less than half the weight of the comparable steel bumper.
+Made of 6061-T6 and 7057-T6 aluminum, the lightest Pronghorn bumpers start at only 42 pounds (19kg) and with all the options will weigh only about 98 lbs (45kg), less than half the weight of the comparable steel bumper.

 The Pronghorn modular aluminum bumper system has a number of competitive advantages in addition to improved handling.
 The first is shipping costs.
 A similarly configured product in steel is six feet long and must be delivered on a pallet at around US $250.
 A Pronghorn Modular Front End can be sent in three boxes via Fed Ex ground for about $75 total.
 Another advantage is Pronghorn’s no-modification installation system that reduces or even eliminates labor costs.
 Hermann credits being able to use CAD files supplied by the auto-makers directly in Cobalt to design one of the few “no-cut no-drill” bumpers available on the market.
 Finally, aluminum doesn’t rust on salty winter roads.